OP-DSL/Tridsolver-FPGA/README.md

 you can set constriants in vitis GUI flow as *--config \*.cfg* in the GUI command box of the binray container and kernels.

 #### Performance comparison of Xilinx Accelaration Cards with Nvidia V100 GPU
-Following Experimental Results shows the suitability of the FPGAs Implicit applications involing smaller to medium sizes meshes to get better performance and energy saving.
+Following Experimental Results shows the suitability of the FPGAs for Implicit applications involing smaller to medium sizes meshes to get better performance and energy saving.
+Higher accuracy of the model prediction shows that arithmetic units are always utilied as intended.

 ##### Xilinx Alveo U50 Vs Nvidia V100
 * ![ADI2D_F32](/Results/Graph/ADI-2D-SP_log_U50.pdf)
 * ![ADI2D_F64](/Results/Graph/ADI-2D-DP_log_U50.pdf)